San Carlos (1767 ship): San Francisco Bay expedition

 San Carlos, the first Spanish ship to enter San Francisco Bay.

 Six years later, on July 26, 1775, the San Carlos took on supplies and departed Monterey, heading for San Francisco.
 Their mission was to locate the "Bay of San Francisco" and claim the area for Spain.
 The San Carlos, under the command of Spanish naval officer and explorer Lieutenant Juan Manuel de Ayala, became the first ship to enter the San Francisco Bay.
 It was sent by Viceroy Antonio María de Bucareli to survey the waters of the bay.
 On August 5, 1775, the San Carlos reached the entrance of the San Francisco Bay, known as the Golden Gate.

-The ship dropped its anchor on an island, which was later named Isla de Los Ángeles (now known as Angel Island).
+The ship dropped its anchor on an island that Ayala named the Isla de Los Ángeles (now known as Angel Island).
 The ship's pilots set out on longboats to chart the rivers of the bay.
 On August 12, 1775, Ayala named another island, La Isla de los Alcatraces, now called Yerba Buena Island.
 Before returning to San Blas, the San Carlos remained at bay until September 18, 1775.
-Ayala provided a detailed account of the geography of the San Francisco Bay.
+Ayala gave a detailed account of the geography of the San Francisco Bay.

-The California Historical Landmark marker, No. 236, commemorates the significance of the San Carlos as the first ship to enter San Francisco Bay.
+The California Historical Landmark marker, No. 236, commemorates the San Carlos as the first ship to enter San Francisco Bay.
 The marker is located in the Aquatic Park Historic District near the corner of Beach and Larkin Streets.
 Below is a quote from this landmark.